ipsdm/nonintrinsic/house/projects.md

 - Less rickety bike shed
 - Fix front wind door
 - Re-level all the penny pavers, slant away from house
+- Penny paver area for recycling bin in the easement
+- level/plant something (strawberries?) in the easement